tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 <img src = "../images/heteroskedasticity_scatterplot.png" width="400">
 </p>

-A direct method to investigate heteroskedasticity involves plotting your regression's `residuals`.
+A direct method to investigate the presence of heteroskedasticity involves plotting your regression's `residuals`.
 This can be done against either the independent variables suspected of causing heteroskedasticity or against the regression's `fitted values`.

 Here, both options, the residuals against the dependent variable and the residuals against the fitted value, are shown for the `Grunfeld` regression model: